ethancheez/EE-160-Notes/Lab7.md

 # Clean, this can be useful when your code doesn't work as intended and you want to change stuff.
-# So all you have to do is type "make clean" first and then recompile with "make driver1" or "make driver2"
+# So all you have to do is type "make clean" first and then recompile with "make driver1" or "make driver2" or "make" or "make all" or you get the idea...
 clean:
   rm *.o
   rm driver1
   rm driver2
+  rm driver3
 ```

 ## driver1